cni-genie/CNI-Genie/README.md

 [Watch multi-NICs per 'pod' demo](https://github.com/Huawei-PaaS/CNI-Genie/blob/master/docs/multiple-ips/README.md#feature-2-extension-cni-genie-multiple-ip-addresses-per-pod) (IP addresses assigned not only to the container, but also to the Pod)

 3. The user can leave the CNI plugin selection to CNI-Genie.
 CNI-Genie watches the Key Performance Indicator (KPI) that is of interest to the user and [selects the CNI plugin](docs/smart-cni-genie/README.md), accordingly.
     - CNI Genie watches KPI(s) of interest for existing CNI plugins, e.g., occupancy rate, number of subnets, latency, bandwidth

 [Watch Smart CNI Plugin Selection demo](https://github.com/Huawei-PaaS/CNI-Genie/blob/master/docs/smart-cni-genie/README.md#demo)

+4. [Default plugin support](docs/default-plugin/README.md).
+Another useful feature from genie.
+Using this, we can ensure to get ip address(es) for a pod by selecting default set of plugins

-4. Network isolation, i.e.,
+5. Network isolation, i.e.,
     - Dedicated 'physical' network for a tenant
     - Isolated 'logical' networks for different tenants on a shared 'physical'network

-5. [CNI-Genie network policy engine](docs/network-policy/README.md) for network level ACLs
+6. [CNI-Genie network policy engine](docs/network-policy/README.md) for network level ACLs

-6. Real-time switching between different (physical or logical) networks for a given workload.
+7. Real-time switching between different (physical or logical) networks for a given workload.
 This allows for
     - Price minimization: dynamically switching workload to a cheaper network as network prices change
     - Maximizing network utilization: dynamically switching workload to the less congested network at a threshold